Mast Cell Activation and Histamine Intolerance

 Parasympathetic®

-The parasympathetic nervous system controls mast cells and makes sure they stay in check.
+The parasympathetic nervous system regulates mast cells and ensures they remain in check.

-Activating your parasympathetic nervous system can help to reduce stress, calm mast cell activation and histamine release, reduce inflammation and to bring your system back to balance.
+Activating your parasympathetic nervous system can help reduce stress, calm mast cell activation and histamine release, decrease inflammation, and bring your system back into balance.

 Our Parasympathetic® blend contains clove and lime essential oils.
-I know that clove essential oil has been vilified as a “mast cell destabilizer” and “histamine liberating” – meaning they can liberate histamine and cause mast cell reactions.
-This finding conflicts not only with my own personal experience and observation, but that of many of my clients, so I decided to dig deeper.
+I am aware that clove essential oil has been vilified as a “mast cell destabilizer” and “histamine liberator,” meaning it can liberate histamine and cause mast cell reactions.
+This finding conflicts not only with my own experience and observation, but also with that of many of my clients, so I decided to dig deeper.

-While I could not find any research to support this, I did find this Histamine Dr. article on “7 High Histamine Spices to Avoid” which notes that certain “high histamine spices” including clove should be avoided
+While I could not find any research to support this, I did find a Histamine Dr. article on “7 High Histamine Spices to Avoid” which notes that certain high-histamine spices, including clove, should be avoided.

-Learn more about the other benefits of clove and lime here.
+Discover more about the additional benefits of cloves and lime here.

 Ready to get started?
 Click the links below to order today: